-The Entry Form is to be filled out by the Contestant (ref Chapter 2.3.2) and signed by the School Principal and Club President, or their delegates.
+The Entry Form is to be filled out by the Contestant (ref Chapter 2.3.2) and signed by the School Principal and Club President.

-- Include information from previous 2 years only. - List in "dot point" format for ease of reading by Judges. - All information supplied is to be on the Entry Form, no attachments are to be accepted. - Verbal updates may be provided to the judging panel during the interview. - The entry form may be updated at any stage up to the state final.
-(Refer to 2.4.8) - (b) Interview
+- Include information from previous 2 years only. - List in "dot point" format for ease of reading by Judges. - All information supplied is to be on the Entry Form, no attachments are to be accepted. - Verbal updates may be provided to the judging panel during the interview - (b) Interview